-However, we need to drive 16 data lines not just 8 and the way this happens is that the LTDC takes each 8-bit value in turn as it reads memory and uses it as an index to a table of 16-bit values (the CLUT).
+However, we need to drive 16 data lines (5 for red, 6 for green and 5 for blue - see next chapter for more detail), not just 8 and the way this happens is that the LTDC takes each 8-bit value in turn as it reads memory and uses it as an index to a table of 16-bit values (the CLUT).
 This table is initialised by the CMM2 firmware to sensible values to give good colour coverage but can be changed from within MMBasic using the MAP command (subject for another post).